YashaPushak/GPS/README.md

 # Quick Start Guide

+GPS is implemented in python2.7, but is designed to be used from the command line.
+To use GPS you will need to launch a master process and one or more worker processes.
+The master process will loop through each parameter, check for newly completely target algorithm runs and queue new target algorithm runs to be performed.
+The worker processes will repeatedly check for new target algorithms, perform them and then save the reuslts.
+Communication between the master and worker processes is done through a redis database.

+## Required Input

 To use GPS, you must provide it with several minimum requirements.
 We will use the artificial algorithm example scenario provided with GPS as a running example.
 This artificial algorithm hallucinates running times for simulated